Birth/Adoption Parental Leave

 "Parent" includes biological, adoptive, foster-care placement or legal guardianship of a minor child (i.e., under the age of 18).
 If both parents are employed at Northwestern University, they may take a BAPL leave concurrently.

-At the end of the 12 weeks following the birth of the child, any unused BAPL leave will be forfeited.
+At the end of the 6-months following the birth/adoption of the child, any unused BAPL leave will be forfeited.